afink1/Self-Driving-Car-IoT/README.md

-"#This project is a simulation of a self-driving car's movements and includes testing "
+"This project is a simulation of a self-driving car's movements and includes testing"